 HARBIN (HAMC) SH-5 FLYING BOAT (ASW CONFIGURATION): _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 36 meters 118 feet 1 inch wing area 144.0 sq_meters 1,550.05 sq_feet length 38.9 meters 127 feet 8 inches height 9.8 meters 32 feet 2 inches empty weight 26,500 kilograms 58,400 pounds max loaded weight 45,000 kilograms 99,200 pounds max speed at altitude 555 KPH 345 MPH / 300 KT service ceiling 10,250 meters 33,650 feet range 4,750 kilometers 2,950 MI / 2,565 NMI _____________________ _________________ _______________________

-* In the early 1960s, the Canadair company of Canada began studies for a flying boat that ultimately converged on a twin-engine amphibious aircraft, primarily intended for fire-fighting.
+* In the early 1960s, the Canadair company of Canada began studies for a flying boat, ultimately converging on a twin-engine amphibious aircraft, primarily intended for fire-fighting.
 Initial flight of the prototype "CL-215" was on 23 October 1967, with initial customer deliveries in 1969.

 The baseline CL-215 was configured for both fire-fighting and utility duties.
 It featured twin tanks for water or fire retardant, with scoops on the bottom for picking up water from lakes or rivers, and drop doors for dispensing the load.
 A sprayer kit was offered to allow the CL-215 to spray pesticides and the like.
 Along with the tanks, there were folding seats for 8 passengers; removing part or all of the tank kit allowed carriage of up to 36 passengers.
 There was also a SAR version, with a nose thimble for AN/AVQ-21 radar, optional searchlight, IFF and better navaids, plus bulged windows.
 The SAR version's crew added a navigator, flight engineer, and two observers, along with provisions for four seats or six stretchers.